 1 – Between Westland and Waterweg

 21.8 kilometers – start: metro Hoek van Holland Haven – finish: metro Maassluis Centrum

 Perhaps the most varied walk that can be made in the Rijnmond area.
 Beach, dunes, forest, farmland, harbors and urban beauty: it is all covered.

-In a few years the metro will continue right to the beach, but even then it will be worth getting off at Hoek van Holland Haven and walking the last kilometer yourself, along Berghaven harbour, Queen Emma boulevard and Noorderhoofd pier.
+In a few years the metro will continue right to the beach.
+But even then it will be worth getting off at Hoek van Holland Haven and walking the last kilometer yourself, along Berghaven harbour, Queen Emma boulevard and Noorderhoofd pier.
 After that the route goes along the beach for a while where there is ample opportunity to enjoy a cup of coffee with a fruit snack at one of the beach bars.

-The route then leads along a grassy dike with the greenhouses of the Westland on the left and open polder land on the right, with Nieuwe Waterweg canal and the Europoort industry behind it.
+Our route then leads along a grassy dike with the greenhouses of the Westland on the left and open polder land on the right, with Nieuwe Waterweg canal and the Europoort industry behind it.

 2 – Along the river Oude Maas